 If you do anything on a monthly or yearly basis, you should absolutely document what you’re doing (or even create a checklist for yourself) so that it’s easier for you to remember how to do it next time.

-Other examples of processes you may want to document include things like…
+Examples of processes you may want to document include things like…

 - Client intake